-A Border Patrol Agent Allegedly Murdered Four Women & Abducted Another
+A Border Patrol Agent Allegedly Killed Four Women — Here's What We Know

 A 10-year veteran of the U.S. Border Patrol — a supervisor — was charged with killing four women near the South Texas city of Laredo.
 The Border Patrol agent was deemed a "serial killer" by prosecutors and is also accused of attempting to abduct a fifth woman.